discordx-ts/discordx/packages/utilities/README.md

 # @discordx/utilities - Embed Pagination

-- Use embed pagination with discord new buttons and select menu
+- Embed pagination with discord's new buttons and select menu
-- fully customizable (if you think something missing, just open a issue, so that we can add)
+- fully customizable (You can open an issue if you find something missing, so that we can fix it)
+- Large list support (for examples 1000 items)

 ![discord embed pagination](https://github.com/oceanroleplay/discord.ts/raw/main/packages/utilities/images/discord-embed-pagination.jpg)